GraceOyiza/Tictactoe/README.md

 # Tictactoe Game clone

 This game project is an implementation of a 3X3 grid Tic Tac Toe game for interecative console play, developed using Ruby language.
+Checkout the demo game [here](https://repl.it/@rloterh/FlatWavyQuadrant#main.rb)

 ## Introduction
 Tic tac toe is a 2 player game where the player X and O takes turns filling a 3 x 3 grid.